vguillou/fullscreen-api/README.md

 _A simple Polymer based Web Component wrapper for the HTML5 full screen API._

+Please refer to the <a href="https://vguillou.github.io/webcomponents/fullscreen-api/">component page</a> for more informations.

-It lets you define which element to display in full screen mode (via the 'target' attribute) and toggle normal/full screen mode by calling the 'toggleFullscreen()' method.
+This Polymer Web-Component lets you define which element to display in full screen mode (via the 'target' attribute) and toggle normal/full screen mode by calling the 'toggleFullscreen()' method.
 Note that this method MUST be triggered directly by user interaction